 Conical burr grinders have intricately designed steel burrs that can run at a speed below 500 rotations per minute.
 Both the size of the grounds and the time it takes to grind the beans can be adjusted.

-- Cons: Most expensive, larger and take up more space.
+- Larger and take up more space